stellasia/stellasia.github.io/_posts/2019-02-12-latex-loop.md

         \n
     }

-No more excuses to have the `a` distribution on the slide named ` b`!
+No more excuses to have the distribution of variable `A` on the slide named ` B`!